Top Food Trends (September 2023)

-Here are the current food trends of 2023 and 2024, found using our software tool and selected based on their growth and global popularity across sites like Google, TikTok, Reddit, Twitter, YouTube, Amazon, and more.
-These are not fads, such as new movies or social media challenges – rather they’re long-term global food trends that are likely to see continued growth throughout 2023 and into 2024.
+Here are the current food trends of 2024 & 2025, found using our software tool and selected based on their growth and global popularity across sites like Google, TikTok, Reddit, Twitter, YouTube, Amazon, and more.
+These are not fads, such as new movies or social media challenges – rather they’re long-term global food trends that are likely to see continued growth throughout 2024 & 2025.
 We’ve also included our analysis on these new emerging trends below.

 Beef Tallow